dbw0011/sourcemap-demo/README.md

 ./build.sh 123
 ```

-I have edited the build.sh to build the source map but NOT upload it, the Github Action will upload the source map with the deploy.

 (where `123` is the code version)

+NOTE: I have edited the build.sh to build the source map but NOT upload it, the Github Action will upload the source map with the deploy.
+Because of this, the source map version will always be up to date, but the code_version field in the index.html file is still set manually.

 To use the simple app: